giordano/Cuba.jl/docs/index.rst

 non-constant boundaries using ``Cuba.jl``.

 **Note:** This package has been tested only on GNU/Linux and OS X systems.
-Trying to install on Windows will likely fail, please report if you manage to install ``Cuba.jl`` on this system.
+Trying to install on Windows will likely fail, please report at https://github.com/giordano/Cuba.jl/issues/2 if you manage to install ``Cuba.jl`` on this system.

 Installation
 ------------